 You’re tasked with making sure your colonists’ physical and emotional needs are being met while at the same time taking strides to expand your settlement into a flourishing community.

-Where the game differs from Dwarf Fortress is its intricacy and overall difficulty.
-While it’s still a challenging game, making a single mistake won’t cause your colony to collapse like it would in Dwarf Fortress.
+Where the game differs from Dwarf Fortress is its intricacy and overall complexity.
+While it’s still a demanding game, making a single mistake won’t cause your colony to collapse like it would in Dwarf Fortress.
 This makes Rimworld much more approachable for casual-minded players who may not have the experience or desire to keep up with DF‘s demanding gameplay.

 Oxygen Not Included